Giancarlo Stanton Player Props: Yankees vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 22nd in MLB.
+- The Dodgers pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Dodgers have the 20th-ranked team ERA among all league pitching staffs (4.46).
+- The Dodgers have a 4.45 team ERA that ranks 20th among all league pitching staffs.

-- The Dodgers rank 20th in baseball in home runs given up (68 total, 1.2 per game).
+- Dodgers pitchers combine to allow 71 total home runs at a clip of 1.2 per game (to rank 22nd in the league).

-- The left-hander last pitched on Saturday against the Tampa Bay Rays, when he threw five innings, allowing four earned runs while giving up six hits.
+- The right-hander last appeared on Thursday, April 20 against the Chicago Cubs, when he threw three innings, allowing two earned runs while giving up five hits.

+- The 26-year-old has put together an 8.44 ERA and 7.9 strikeouts per nine innings in four games this season, while giving up a batting average of .313 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.